Investigating Subtler Biases in LLMs: Ageism, Beauty, Institutional, and Nationality Bias in Generative Models: Dataset Creation

+We ensure each state is represented with at least one university and one community college by including the highest-ranked university or the community college with the highest enrollment from each state.
+We maintain balanced lists by truncating the resulting lists to 100.\footnote{We limit our focus to U.S. institutions to manage economic, national, and geographical biases, sidestep the lack of a uniform international equivalent to community colleges, and deal with the scarcity of global data on educational rankings and lists.} For more attributes and stimuli for institutions, see \Cref{tab:ins-list} in \Cref{app:attribute-list}.

-\textbf{\textit{Nation}:} Stimulus \textit{nation} is divided into rich (Luxembourg, Norway, etc.) and poor (South Sudan, Gambia, etc.) in terms of GDP per capita and for the sake of our writing (not the actual representation) we consider rich and poor countries as positive and negative stimulus respectively.
-We select these countries based on GDP per capita according to International Monetary Fund (IMF)\footnote{\url{https://www.imf.org/external/datamapper/NGDPDPC@WEO/OEMDC/ADVEC/WEOWORLD}}.\cite{tavoletti2022nationality} use economic conditions (GDP per capita) to categorize countries, and we motivated from this study to use GDP per capita in our study.
-We select the top 10 countries with the highest GDP per capita as positive stimulus and the bottom 10 countries (data available) with the lowest GDP per capita as negative stimulus.
-In the same way as the other categories, we also divided the attributes here into three parts and they are positive traits (e.g., cultured, affable, etc.), negative traits (e.g., unwelcoming, rude, etc.), and neutral traits (e.g., strict, freewheeling, etc.).
+\textbf{\textit{Nation}:} Stimulus \textit{nations} are divided into rich (Luxembourg, Norway, etc.) and poor (South Sudan, Gambia, etc.) in terms of GDP per capita\footnote{We use GDP per capita values as reported by the International Monetary Fund (IMF) (as of August 2023).}\textsuperscript{,}\footnote{\url{https://www.imf.org/external/datamapper/NGDPDPC@WEO/OEMDC/ADVEC/WEOWORLD}} and for the sake of our writing (not the actual representation) we consider rich and poor countries as positive and negative stimuli, respectively.
+We follow \citet{tavoletti2022nationality} in using economic conditions to categorize countries.
+We select the 15 countries with the highest and lowest (with available data) GDP per capita as positive and negative stimuli, respectively.